Image & Video APIs

 Strict transformations

 Strict transformations give you control over which transformations can be used from your Cloudinary account.
-When enabled, only named transformations are allowed:
+When enabled, only named transformations are allowed to by applied to assets on the fly:

 Strictly transformed image